badsectorlabs/ludus/docs/docs/using-ludus/sources.md

 ludus source add badsectorlabs-ludus-source-bsl --all              # install everything in the catalog
 ```

 Re-adding the same git URL is idempotent — Ludus re-pulls and refreshes the catalog without touching what's already installed.
-Re-adding the same sourceID with a different URL returns `409`; override the sourceID or use `ludus source update --ref` to change the tracked ref.
+Re-adding the same sourceID with a different URL returns `409`; pick a different sourceID, or repoint the existing source with `ludus source set-url <sourceID> <git-url>`.

 ### Retry a Partial Source Add